lgapontes/hey-joe/README.md

 # Hey-Joe
 **Who loves, cares ... and keeps caring!**
 <br>
 **Pay attention**: we are in beta version.
-Soon (a few days) we will have added other monitoring variables (the black boxes of the screenshot below).
-I promise to put at least another 3 per week.
+At this time (versions 0.1.x) we are checking the consistency of the monitoring variables (the black boxes of the image below) in different operating systems and the portability of the monitoring page between browsers.
 <br>

 <a href="https://github.com/lgapontes/hey-joe"><img src="http://linu.com.br/hey-joe/logo-readme-git.png"  align="left" hspace="11" vspace="8"></a>